This video, created by ConXtech’s Chief Structural Engineering Officer, gives a very thorough introduction to engineering with the ConX System.

 The ConXL™ SMF connection is codified by the American Institute of Steel Construction (AISC) and published in AISC 358-10 Prequalified Connections for Special and Intermediate Steel Moment Frames for Seismic Applications for use by structural engineers worldwide.
 It is also approved by the Office of Statewide Health Planning and Development (OSHPD) for use in California hospital facilities and the Division of the State Architect (DSA) for use in California schools.
 ConX is LA city (LABDS) approved and meets special detailing requirements for the most demanding seismic loading as well as the current U.S. Department of Defense anti-terrorism standards for blast and progressive collapse resistance.

 The inherent robustness, as well as the simplicity of a systems approach enables the Structural Engineer of Record (SEOR) to quickly grasp and efficiently apply the ConX technology.
 Engineers quickly become proficient in designing with ConX because the system utilizes a finite number of structural connections to achieve a wide range of structural configurations.
-The system has been scrupulously reviewed, tested through 90+ full-scale destructive tests, documented and proven – with nearly 10 Million square feet built to date.
+The system has been scrupulously reviewed, tested through 90+ full-scale destructive tests, documented and proven – with over 10 Million square feet designed/built to date.
 The ConXtech team is here to assist you in designing with ConX, but the inherent simplicity means it won’t be long before you are the expert.

 ConXtech has created a Design Instructions for the Structural Engineer document to assist engineers in understanding and most efficiently utilizing the ConX System.
 To obtain your copy of the document, please contact us at email@example.com.

 Benefits of Designing with a Robust System